cloudcreativity/ddd-modules/docs/guide/application/commands.md

 ### Queuing Commands

-Commands can also be queued by the outside world.
+The `dispatch()` method executes the bounded context's logic immediately via a command handler.
+Or in other words - commands are dispatched synchronously.
+But what happens if the presentation and delivery layer does not need to wait for the result of the command being dispatched, and instead wants the command to be handled in a non-blocking way?

+In this scenario, the presentation and delivery layer can choose to queue the command for asynchronous processing.
 To indicate that a command should be queued, the `queue()` method is used instead of the `dispatch()` method.

-This allows the presentation and delivery layer to execute a command in a non-blocking way.
+This can be used to execute a command in a non-blocking way.
 For example, our controller implementation could be updated to return a `202 Accepted` response to indicate the command has been queued:

 ```php
 namespace App\Http\Controllers\Api\Attendees;